-0. Introduction
+1. Introduction

-In the last decade Iranian academic community has witnessed a glaring growth in scientific production.
-As the most credited international rankings show, Iran's global rank in scientific output has for some time been very promising.
+In the last decade Iranian academia has witnessed a glaring growth in scientific production.
+According to the most credited international rankings, Iran's global rank in scientific output has for some time been very promising.
 However, there are serious doubts as to whether such ranks should be taken at face value.
-Many of Iranian prominent scientists and academics believe that Iran's global rank speaks of no corresponding substantial development in scientific research in the country.
+Many of Iranian prominent academics believe that Iran's global rank speaks of no corresponding substantial development in scientific research in the country.
 In my paper I intend to investigate whether such doubts are plausible.

 In section 1 I spell out what the problem is, and why the elevated status of Iran in global rankings is looked at with suspicion.
-In section 2 I outline my methodology, which is, most rough, to introduce a theoretical framework based on which to assess Iran's global rank.
-In section 3 I introduce the theoretical framework and explain why it is required for an assessment of the kind I want to make.
-Most roughly, the introduced framework is a philosophical vision, brought about through a social-epistemological approach, on what science is, how scientific knowledge is produced, and how (good) scientific practice is demarcated.
-Based on the introduced framework, in section 4 I make an effort to analyze Iran's global status in the international rankings.
-Finally, in the last section I draw general conclusions regarding Iran's global rank in scientific output, and regarding proper policy-making for scientific research development in general.
+In section 2 I very briefly outline my methodology which is, most roughly, to propose a framework required for evaluating international rankings of scientific outputs.
+In section 3 I introduce the required framework which is a philosophical vision, brought about through a social-epistemological approach, on what science is, how scientific knowledge is produced, and how (true) scientific practice is demarcated.
+Based on the introduced framework, in section 4 I make an effort to analyze Iran's global status in international rankings for scientific output.
+Finally, in the last section I draw general conclusions regarding Iran's global rank in scientific output in particular, and proper policy-making for scientific research development in general.

-1. The Problem
+2. The Problem

-According to the most credited global rankings, such as ISI Web of Science, Scopus, and Google Scholar, Iran ranks very good in terms of scientific output both in the world, in the Middle East region as well as Islamic world, and among the so-called developing countries.
-According to Scimago ranking powered by Scopus, in the year 2017, and when all disciplines are considered, Iran ranks first in the region and throughout the Islamic world, with a remarkable distance from the second best; fourth among the so-called developing counties, after china, India, and Brazil; and 16th globally.
+According to the most credited global rankings, such as ISI Web of Science, Scopus, and Google Scholar, Iran ranks very good in scientific output both in the world, in the Middle East region as well as the Islamic world, and among the so-called developing countries.
+According to the Scimago ranking powered by Scopus, in the year 2017, and when all disciplines are considered, Iran ranks 1st in the region and throughout the Islamic world, with a considerable distance from the second best; 4th among the so-called developing countries, after china, India, and Brazil; and 16th globally.
 When the consideration is narrowed down to certain disciplines, e.g. within the engineering field, Iran's rank is even more noticeable.
 For example, according to the same ranking, in chemical engineering Iran ranks 8th in the world.

-Impressively, Iran holds a better rank than a number of the so-called developed countries, such as Switzerland, Sweden, Norway, Denmark, Belgium, and Austria.
+Impressively, Iran holds a rank higher than a number of the so-called developed countries, such as Switzerland, Sweden, Norway, Denmark, Belgium, and Austria.
 Iran's rank sounds even more impressive when seen in the light of the country's spending on research and development (R&D).
-According to the latest report on countries' R&D spending by UNESCO, Iran spends only 0.03% of its GDP for R&D (\$3,317.2M in PPP\$), while Switzerland, which falls beneath Iran in the ranking, spends 3.2% of its GDP for R&D (\$14,744.9M in PPP\$).
+According to the latest report on R&D spending by UNESCO, Iran spends only 0.03% of its GDP for R&D (\$3,317.2M in PPP\$), while Switzerland, which falls beneath Iran in the ranking, spends 3.2% of its GDP for R&D (\$14,744.9M in PPP\$).
 A more or less same difference can be seen between Iran and other developed countries mentioned above.
-Even among the countries in the region Iran's R&D spending is by no means outstanding;

-Turkey's R&D spending is 0.9% of its GDP (\$15,324.2M in PPP\$), Saudi Arabia's is 0.8% of its GDP (\$12,513.6M in PPP\$), and Egypt's is 0.6% of its GDP (\$6,081.8M in PPP\$).
+Even in the region Iran's R&D spending is by no means outstanding; Turkey's R&D spending is 0.9% of its GDP (\$15,324.2M in PPP\$), Saudi Arabia's is 0.8% of its GDP (\$12,513.6M in PPP\$), and Egypt's is 0.6% of its GDP (\$6,081.8M in PPP\$).